jollygoodcode/whatsnew/README.md

 => "What's New:\nSee CHANGELOG.md: https://github.com/jollygoodcode/whatsnew/blob/master/CHANGELOG.md."
 ```

-Note that you can pass in array of any objects to `Whatsnew.about`, each object must respond to `:name` and `:html_url` messages:
+Note that you can pass in any array of objects to `Whatsnew.about`, but each object must respond to `:name` and `:html_url` methods:

 ```ruby
 Resource = Struct.new(:name, :html_url)